krlun/QRef/README.md

 7. To run the quantum refinement job, make sure that the `qm.lock` file has been deleted, then execute either `phenix.refine phenix.params` or `phenix.real_space_refine phenix.params`.
 If there is a need to restart the job with different settings for `Phenix`, make sure to delete the file `settings.pickle`.

+## Todo
+- Add symmetry support for the QM calculations.
+- Add support for angle restraints.

 ## Citation